Updated: Mar 26

 Securing our Nation's data matters more to us than securing your business.
 We would throw this company away tomorrow if it meant we could flip a switch and harden all the vulnerabilities.

 But no switch exists.
-So we have the CMMC-AB, and we promise to be as transparent as the laws allow.
+So we must work together and we promise to be as transparent as the laws allow.
 All of our course objectives get an open source license.
 All third party validation studies and data will be published regardless of results.

 We want your help and your trust more than your business, but if you think our Pragmatic Instructional Design approach sounds like a match for you and yours drop us a line.